hankehly/deploy-airflow-on-ecs-fargate/README.md

 https://docs.aws.amazon.com/mwaa/latest/userguide/mwaa-autoscaling.html

+#### Scale down
+When the RunningTasks and QueuedTasks metrics sum to zero for a period of two minutes, Amazon MWAA requests Fargate to set the number of workers to the environment's min-workers value. stopTimeout value of 120 second.

 The autoscaling policies documented in this repository are just examples based on personal preference.
 They may not be exactly what you need, but do offer a good starting point.

 Autoscaling is accomplished in a different way depending on the component type.
 The webserver and scheduler use [scheduled scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) to scale to zero at night (assuming you have no tasks running overnight) and 1 during the day.
 The number of celery workers increases and decreases in steps based on 2 Cloud Watch alarms tracking the SQS celery broker.